jclouds/legacy-jclouds.github.com/documentation/quickstart/chef.md

 ## Bootstrap nodes with Chef and the ComputeService

 You can also combine the jclouds compute portable api with the Chef api to bootstrap nodes using Chef.
-The following example show how you could combine both apis to accomplish this.
+The example below shows how you can combine both apis to achieve this.

 ### Relationship between compute groups and run lists

 Jclouds compute-chef integration is facilitated by the Chef concept of databags.
 We use a databag to store the relationships between Chef nodes and jclouds compute groups.
 By default these relationships are stored in a databag named "bootstrap", however, you can change this by adjusting the property `chef.bootstrap-databag`.
-We provide a couple of utilities to help manage the data in this special bag.
+We also provide a couple of utilities to help manage the data in this special bag.
 The two methods are named `updateRunListForGroup` and `getRunListForGroup` in java, and `update-run-list` and `run-list` in clojure at the moment.

 {% highlight java %}
-// Get the credentials that will be used to authenticate with the Chef server String client = "clientName";
+// Get the credentials that will be used to authenticate to the Chef server String client = "clientName";
 String organization = "organization"
 String pemFile = System.getProperty("user.home") + "/.chef/" + client + ".pem";
 String credential = Files.toString(new File(pemFile), Charsets.UTF_8);

-// Provide the validator information to let the nodes autoregister in the Chef server
+// Provide the validator information to let the nodes to auto-register themselves
-// during bootstrap
+// in the Chef server during bootstrap
 String validator = organization + "-validator";
 String validatorPemFile = System.getProperty("user.home") + "/.chef/" + validator + ".pem";
 String validatorCredential = Files.toString(new File(validatorPemFile), Charsets.UTF_8);